python-useful-helpers/advanced-descriptors/README.rst

 Usage examples:

 1. Simple usage.
+   All by default.
-All by default, logger is re-used from instance if available with names `logger` or `log` else used internal `advanced_descriptors.log_on_access` logger:
+   logger is re-used from instance if available with names `logger` or `log` else used internal `advanced_descriptors.log_on_access` logger:

   .. code-block:: python